williamphong/VR-Orbit-Simulation/README.md

-# CS490 Capstone Project: VR Orbit
+# VR Orbit Simualation
 An educational VR demo focusing on Earth's orbit and Kepler's Laws of Planetary Motion.
-This project was written in C# and developed in Unity.
+This project was created in C#, Unity, and developed for the CS490 Capstone Project.

 ## Main features
 - Mathematically correct orbits